juvu/DayTrade-SwingTrade/HowToDayTrade.md

 - Find gappers, make a list of 4-6 stocks to keep in watch.
 Note down the important infos related to each stock
 - At 9:15 - 9:30, prepare buy orders for gap and go candidates
 - Make 10 trades per day
-- Track the trades in a spread sheet.
+- Track the trades in a spreadsheet.
 Use it to analyse accuracy rate, average winners/losers of each strategy
 - Follow a max day loss